-- Check if the songs and movies stored in your card have backups on a PC
+- Check if the songs and movies stored on your card have backups on a PC

 - Videos stored in apps like Netflix, Amazon Prime and Apple Music should be downloaded again as there is no way to back them up

-- If you have a spare storage or a big hard disk, transfer the entire content but don’t replace it after formatting
+- If you have spare storage or a large hard disk, transfer the entire content but don’t replace it after formatting

 - Open the Settings page on your Galaxy S9 or S9+ phone

 - Scroll down to find the Storage option

 - Open your SD card and select Format

 - The process might take a couple of minutes to be completed and your data will be entirely erased

 Older SD cards might be much easier to detect when formatted and fresh.
 Unless there is a software issue, your card should be detected by the phone, allowing you to use the extra space available.

 Method 6: Check Samsung’s Official Site for the List of Compatible SD Cards

 After you have completed all the steps above, if the micro SD card doesn’t work, consider the following methods.